m-couto/next_word_predictor/README.md

 ## Explanation of files

-The data for this project is available at: .

 The report on the exploratory analysis of our data is included in the following files:

 - `milestone_report_1.Rmd`